mmardi01/chatApp/README.md

 # Chat Application

-## Real-time Chat using Next.js, NestJS, PostgreSQL, Prisma, and Socket.io
+## Real-time Chat using Next.js, NestJS, PostgreSQL, Prisma, Socket.io, and Redux Toolkit

 ### Overview

-This project is a real-time chat application built with Next.js for the frontend, NestJS for the backend, PostgreSQL as the database, Prisma ORM for data modeling and access, and Socket.io for real-time communication.
+This project is a real-time chat application built with Next.js for the frontend, NestJS for the backend, PostgreSQL as the database, Prisma ORM for data modeling and access, Socket.io for real-time communication, and Redux Toolkit for state management.

 ### Features